dbxj/fight-covid19-brochure/README.md

 It is HIGHLY recommended that you could join in to translate this into different languages to help it reach out to as many as people in this planet to Fight the virus.

-Any requirement and suggestions are appreciated in any forms.
+Any requirement and suggestions are appreciated in any form.
 And you are highly welcome to join in this project as group member!

 Contacts:
 email: tian.dan@icloud.com